kaste/mockito-python/docs/the-functions.rst

 .. autofunction:: verifyExpectations
 .. autofunction:: verifyStubbedInvocationsAreUsed

-Note that `verifyExpectations` earlier name was `verifyNoUnwantedInteractions`.
+Note that `verifyExpectations` was named `verifyNoUnwantedInteractions` in v1.
-Th eusage of `verifyNoUnwantedInteractions` is deprecated.
+The usage of `verifyNoUnwantedInteractions` is deprecated.